jazcap53/spreadsheet_etl/INSTALL.md

     ```
     $ python src/mk_processes.py src/current_sheet.csv -s
     ```
-    Note the -s switch; without this `spreadsheet_etl` will not write to the db
+    Note the -s switch; without this `spreadsheet_etl` will not write to the `sleep` db
 The `sleep` db is now ready to be queried.

 * Run the tests
     ```
     $ pytest
     ```
-Note: at present, each run of the tests adds one line to each of the two tables in `sleep_test`.
+Note: at present, each run of the tests adds one line to each of the two tables in the `sleep_test` db.